• Skip to main content

 • Get resourceful with decorations.
 Borrow and/or use your own treasures, DIY as much as you can, and find things on sale.

-• Table decor was purchased at 50% off.
+• The table decor was purchased at 50% off.
 The plastic table covers come on rolls.
 We had 25 rectangular tables set up.
 I purchased two rolls of table covers to cover all the tables.
 Individual table covers would have been a lot more expensive.

 • Wrapping paper was then placed on top of the plastic table covers.
 Again, these were purchased at 50% off (Hobby Lobby) along with the paper straws.
 It really made a big difference on how colorful the tables were.
 Plates and napkins were purchased at Walmart.